 The category of hypergraphs has objects consisting of a pair of sets equipped with a span , and morphisms consisting of triples of functions such that and .

-In Lawvere (1986 p.6, 1989 pp.283-4) it is pointed out that is a spatial topos since it is equivalent to the topos of sheaves on the space with topology i.e. has two isolated points and another one whose only neighborhood is the whole space.
+In Lawvere (1986 p.6, 1989 pp.283-4) it is pointed out that is a spatial topos since it is equivalent to the topos of sheaves on the space with topology i.e. has two isolated points and a focal one whose only neighborhood is the whole space.

 The lattice of subtoposes of consists (besides the two obvious subtoposes) of one closed and two open copies of , two closed copies of the Sierpinski topos complementing the open copies of respectively and an open complementing the closed copy of .
 In particular, is a scattered topos.